Sunday, 6 June 2021

 1/35 Model Victoria resin Fiat 626

-This is one of the most pleasurable builds since getting back into the hobby.
-It is modelled to represent a Normandy casualty giving a piggy back to a battered Opel.
+This is one of my most pleasurable builds since getting back into the hobby.
+It is modelled to represent a Normandy casualty with a battered Opel car on its back.

 Tamiya Marder Sd.Kfz 135 Marder I